khofstadter/enhancingaudiodescription.com/README.md

   - M will send link to recent interview

 ## log

+- 2021-12-08 organising data in a new way using the 'Output' page
 - 2021-12-05 ported all posts, changed some of the default code e.g. to have one column head in posts, experimented with sharing on social media, etc.
 - 2021-11-30 events and diary entries are posts - sometimes merged e.g.
 - 2021-11-26 got access to york assets folder (can use on external website).  added all events and sought better images.